 Professor Pajuste has been teaching accounting and finance related courses since 2000, at the undergraduate, MBA and executive education level, and has an extensive experience and training in participant centered learning methods such as cases and experiential learning.

 In parallel with her academic work, Anete serves as a consultant on firm valuation, cost accounting, investment management and financial planning issues and shares her practical knowledge from investing in equities, index funds and real estate.

 Loyalty Shares with Tenure Voting – Does the Default Rule Matter?
 Evidence from the Loi Florange Experiment, with Marco Becht and Yuliya Kamisarenka, Journal of Law and Economics, vol. 63(3), p.
 473-499, 2020.

-The Effect of Domestic to Foreign Ownership Change on Firm Performance in Europe, with Mārtiņš Lindemanis and Artūrs Loze, International Review of Financial Analysis (2019 forthcoming)
+The Effect of Domestic to Foreign Ownership Change on Firm Performance in Europe, with Mārtiņš Lindemanis and Artūrs Loze, International Review of Financial Analysis (April, 2019).

 Wage dynamics and worker mobility during deep recessions, with Hernan Ruffo, Baltic Journal of Economics, vol. 19(1), p.
 52-83, 2019.

 The Media and Firm Reputation Roles in Corporate Governance Improvements: Lessons from European Dual Class Share Unifications, with Beni Lauterbach, Corporate Governance: An International Review, vol. 25(1), p.
 4-19, 2017.

 The Long-term Valuation Effects of Voluntary Dual Class Share Unifcations, with Beni Lauterbach, Journal of Corporate Finance, vol. 31, p.
 171-185, 2015.